ABC (band): The Lexicon of Love 40th Anniversary: 2022–present

-In January 2023, a US show was announced: the band played at the Cruel World Festival in Pasadena, California on May 20, 2023.
+In January 2023, a US show was announced: the band played at the Cruel World Festival in Pasadena, California on 20 May 2023.

-In March 2023, ABC announced the May 19 release of the live double CD The Lexicon of Love 40th Anniversary Live At Sheffield City Hall.
+In March 2023, ABC announced the 19 May release of the live double CD The Lexicon of Love 40th Anniversary Live at Sheffield City Hall.
 It was released digitally and as a limited edition live album on 19 May 2023.
-The album was recorded in 2022 at a show in ABC’s hometown of Sheffield, to mark the 40th anniversary of the seminal album, The Lexicon Of Love.
+The album was recorded in 2022 at a show in ABC's hometown of Sheffield, to mark the 40th anniversary of the seminal studio album, The Lexicon Of Love.
 ABC were joined by the original orchestral team of Southbank Sinfonia and longtime collaborator and arranger Anne Dudley, who conducted on the evening of the recording.
 The album features the whole of the original Lexicon of Love album, plus hits including "When Smokey Sings", "Be Near Me", "Viva Love", "(How To Be A) Millionaire" and "The Flames Of Desire".

-On 4 August 2023, The Lexicon of Love was reissued (belatedly) for its 40th anniversary with special vinyl editions and an SDE-exclusive blu-ray audio, No. 12 in the ongoing SDE Surround Series.
-Renowned musician, songwriter and producer Steven Wilson remixed the classic album in Dolby Atmos, 5.1 and stereo for this special reissue, which was also made available on streaming platforms.
+On 4 August 2023, The Lexicon of Love was reissued (belatedly) for its 40th anniversary with special vinyl editions and an SDE-exclusive Blu-ray audio, No. 12 in the ongoing SDE Surround Series.
+Renowned musician Steven Wilson of Porcupine Tree remixed the classic album in Dolby Atmos, 5.1 and stereo for this special reissue, which was also made available on streaming platforms.
 The album (re)entered the UK Albums Chart at No. 48.

 In 2024 and 2025, ABC went on tour in North America alongside fellow new wave musician Howard Jones.
 In the ABC half of each show, Fry performed many of the band's hit songs, mostly from The Lexicon of Love, as well as other hits such as "That Was Then but This Is Now", "Viva Love", and "King Without a Crown".

+Musical style and influences

+ABC were associated with the British new pop musical movement of the early 1980s.
+Jess Harvell of Pitchfork wrote that they became "the embodiment" of this scene, adding that "in many ways, no one did it better".
+The band's music has been categorised as pop, new wave, and synth-pop.
+ABC's influences included the punk rock group the Sex Pistols; the post-punk bands Joy Division and the Cure; the disco acts Chic and Earth, Wind & Fire; and the glam rock artists Marc Bolan, David Bowie and Roxy Music (described by White as "the holy trinity").

+During their early years ABC also sought to blend the sentimentality of mid-20th century show tunes with a modern songwriting aesthetic.
+Fry was enamoured by contemporary synth-pop acts such as Gary Numan and OMD, but elected to pursue an alternate lyrical approach to those artists' often technology-based themes: "I wanted to take my songs to a more emotional level, along the lines of Rodgers and Hammerstein or Cole Porter.
+At that time, there were few songs about really loving or hating someone."
+Fry's gold lamé suit, which became his visual trademark, was inspired by the wardrobe of rock musician Billy Fury.